Making deconstructed sushi shrimp stacks at home is an easy way to get the flavors of sushi without the fuss or special sushi making equipment.

 Shrimp takes very little time to cook.
 A few minutes on each side is all that required.
 Shrimp also have a built in thermometer.
 When it’s nice and pink throughout, it’s done.

-Add 1 Tbsp olive oil and 1 tbsp butter to a saute pan.
+Add 1 tablespoon olive oil and 1 tablespoon butter to a saute pan.
 Heat over medium heat.

 Add the shrimp to the pan.